radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 An attacker may choose to ignore the wire protocol entirely, and bypass all of the issues described earlier in this document.
 An attacker could instead focus on the database which holds user credentials such as account names and passwords.
 At the time of this writing, databases such as {{PWNED}} claim to have records of over twelve billion user accounts which have been compromised.
 User databases are therefore highly sought-after targets.

 The attack discussed in this section is dependent on vulnerabilities with the credential database, and does not assume an attacker can see or modify RADIUS traffic.
-As a result, issues reaised here apply equally well when TTLS, PEAP, or RADIUS/TLS are used.
+As a result, issues realized here apply equally well when TTLS, PEAP, or RADIUS/TLS are used.
 The success of the attack depends only on how the credentials are stored in the database.
 Since the choice of authentication method affects the way credentials are stored in the database, the security of that dependency needs to be discussed and explained.

 Some organizations may desire to increase the security of their network by avoiding PAP, and using CHAP or MS-CHAP, instead.
 These attempts are misguided.
 If simple password-based methods must be used, in almost all situations, the security of the network as a whole is increased by using PAP in preference to CHAP or MS-CHAP.
 The reason is found through a straightforward risk analysis, which we explain in more detail below.